gustavojofelix/digital-banking-platform-book/manuscript/07-backend-testing-foundations.md

 git checkout -b feature/ch06-backend-testing-foundations
 ```

-All changes for this chapter (test project, test code, CI updates, docs) will happen on this branch.
+All changes for this chapter (test project, test code, coverage setup, CI updates, docs) will happen on this branch.

 T> This chapter is intentionally small but important.
 You’ll feel its impact every time CI catches a bug before it hits `develop`.